treefarmstudio/odyssey-theme/docs/src/pages/en/theme/theme-setup.md

 });
 ```

-Simply edit the site with the live URL that your website will be hosted on and you're all set!
+Simply edit the `site:` field with the live URL that your website will be hosted on and you're all set!